william-lawrence/math-and-ruby/README.md

 ## Introduction

 I decided that I am going to tackle all of the project euler problems.
 One, it's going to make sure I don't forget my math.
-Two it's going to make sure I stay up to date on my ruby.
+Two, it's going to make sure I stay up to date on my ruby.

 ## Running a solution